Tribalnetwork/Portfolio-Network/README.md

 ### Prerequisites

-(You only have to do this when you are running the app for the first time.)
+(You only have to do these when you are running the app for the first time.)

 1. [Set up Amplify](https://github.com/Tribalnetwork/TNWeb#set-up-amplify-on-your-machine)

 2. Install dependencies: `npm install`.
-(You only have to do this once.)

 ### Start